banool/aptos-canvas/backend/README.md

 # Aptos Canvas: Processor

 ## Crates
-When I say "pixel data" I mean specifically the pixels of the canvas.
+When we say "pixel data" we mean specifically the pixels of the canvas.
 When I say "metadata" I mean everything else, e.g. pixel attribution information.

 - `api`: Contains a few components.
 It can be run as a standalone service but also used as a library (i.e. in `service`).
   - `metadata_api`: The API that sits on top of the DB.
 This serves canvas metadata as a GraphQL API.